 The District offers Downtown owners and occupants additional safety personnel, enhanced sidewalk cleaning, supplemental public space maintenance and integrated marketing and promotional services to complement the base level of services currently being provided by the City.
 As a supplement to City services, the District retains and manages its own safety and maintenance contracts and develops and implements its own marketing initiatives.
 The District has hired a chief executive officer (or CEO), who reports to the Board, to implement and manage the day to day activities of the District, to supervise all District staff and independent contractors and to spearhead updated 2014 strategic planning objectives.
-District staff supervised by the CEO may include an economic development director, a marketing and events coordinator, an environment specialist, an administrative assistant and/or up to four interns or other support staff.
-The following are the activities proposed by the District for calendar year 2021.
+District staff supervised by the CEO may include an economic development director, a marketing/events/social media coordinator, an environment specialist, an executive assistant and/or up to four interns or other support staff.
+The following are the activities proposed by the District for calendar year 2022.
 The District may, from time to time and as it deems necessary, adjust the size and scope of the activities and staffing levels described below, but only so long as such adjustments in activities and staff are part of the activities identified in this Operating Plan.
-Many traditional activities may be implemented differently, following best practices to reduce the spread of COVID-19; some marketing events and activities may become entirely virtual.
+Following the 2021 impacts from COVID-19, the District continues to stress "MKE It Back" activities and initiatives.
 The District may not undertake new activities except as included in duly approved operating plans for future years.